bryceandy/bryceandy/README.md

 - 🏹 I'm currently building Tailplates, and working fulltime as a Software Engineer
 - 👨🏾‍💻 I love working with Laravel, Vue, TailwindCSS and Framework7
-- 🔭 I have project management experience and also looking into data science

 ## Contribution